-The advantages of having Bluetooth hearing aids are undeniable.
+The advantages of having Bluetooth compatible hearing aids are undeniable.

-With every new product release, we’re seeing interesting new features and functionalities that just a few years ago seemed like a pipe dream.
+With every new product release, we’re seeing interesting new features that just a few years ago seemed like a pipe dream.

 Before you buy Bluetooth hearing aids, review the list below to learn about these new features and the hearing aids that offer them.

 Bluetooth Hearing Aid Features in the Most Popular Hearing Aids of 2019

 |Bluetooth Feature & Description||Phonak Marvel||Signia Pure||Oticon OPN S||ReSound LiNX||Starkey Livio AI||Widex Evoke|

 |Microphone directionality adjustment|

 |A/B sound comparisons|

 The above chart can be a bit overwhelming for a first-time wearer.
 For a simplified explanation of the biggest advantages of Bluetooth hearing aids, and a brief history of how Blueooth in hearing aids has advanced, check out the video below.

 How to Pair Bluetooth Hearing Aids to iPhones & Androids